 - This bubbling and whirling of forms and lights, composed of sounds, noises, and smells has been partly achieved by me in my ‘Anarchical funeral’, (1910-1911, fh)… …by Boccioni in ‘States of Minds’ and ‘Forces of a Street (both made in 1911, fh), by Russolo in ‘Rebellion’ (1911, fh) and Severini in ‘Pan-Pan (first version in 1909-1911, fh), paintings which were violently discussed at our first Paris exhibition in 1912.

-* CARLO CARRA, source of art and life quotes by the Italian Futurist artist: ‘La Pittura dei suoni, rumori, odori, Carra, 11 Aug 1913; as quoted in “Futurism”, ed.
+* source of this futurist artist quote: ‘La Pittura dei suoni, rumori, odori, Carra, 11 Aug 1913; as quoted in “Futurism”, ed.
 By Didier Ottinger; Centre Pompidou / 5 Continents Editions, Milan, 2008, p.
-142 (Italian painter in Futurism movement and friend of Boccioni, famous for his typical futurist paintings a.o.
-‘The Raid’ and for his autobiography / testimonial La Mia Vita; art links for more biography facts of Carra at the bottom)
+142

 - Constructions of a-rhythmical forms, the clash between concrete and abstract forms… …The acute angle is passionate and dynamic, expressing will and a penetrating force.